joedefen/psistat/README.md

 # Linux Pressure Stall Information (PSI) Status App
 `psistat` is a simple python3 program to display the PSIs and to capture/display exception events.
+See [PSI - Pressure Stall Information — The Linux Kernel documentation](https://docs.kernel.org/accounting/psi.html) for more information.

-`psistat` might be found helpful when encountering unexplained delays and you wish to identify down the general cause.
+`psistat` might be found helpful when encountering unexplained system delays and you wish to identify the general cause.
+Regularly occuring high PSIs may indicate the system is undersized or overloaded, and, if warranted, implementing automated load-shedding.

 ## Installation
 Download the `psistat` program, make it excutable, and put in on your execution path.